 Owner-occupiers, landlords and a wide range of tenants (including Council tenants) and licensees can apply for a DFG.
 You can apply if you are the disabled person, the landlord of a disabled person, or someone living with a disabled person.
 Adaptations for our tenants are also administered through this process.

 Who will qualify?

 The DFG must be for a person who is registered, or could be registered, as a disabled person.
 The disability can be caused by physical illness or injury, a major sight, hearing, speech, or mental-health problem, or a learning disability.
 The Council work closely with East Sussex Social Services and the disabled person will need to undergo an assessment by one of their Occupational Therapists, who will advise us what works are considered necessary and appropriate for their needs.

-To arrange for an assessment to be carried out, you will need to contact Social Care Direct on 0345 6080191.
+To arrange for an assessment to be carried out, you will need to contact Health and Social Care Connect on 0345 6080191.
 Should the Occupational Therapist decide that adaptations are required, they will then forward recommendations to the Council.

 What works can be carried out:

 - Making it easier to get in to and out of your home;